Artist: Jean-Baptiste Greuze (French, Tournus 1725–1805 Paris)

 Credit Line: Bequest of William K. Vanderbilt, 1920

 Broken Eggs attracted favorable comment when exhibited at the Paris Salon of 1757.
-One critic noted that the young girl had a noble pose worthy of a history painter.
-Its pendant was The Neapolitan Gesture of 1757 (Worcester Art Museum), in which several of the same models appear, but the seducer is foiled by the old woman.
+One critic noted that the young serving girl had a noble pose worthy of a history painter.

-This picture was painted in Rome, but the principal source may have been a seventeenth-century Dutch painting by Frans van Mieris the Elder (State Hermitage Museum, Saint Petersburg), which Greuze would have known from an engraving.
-The broken eggs symbolize the loss of the serving girl's virginity.
+The canvas was painted in Rome, but the principal source may have been a seventeenth-century Dutch work by Frans van Mieris the Elder (State Hermitage Museum, St. Petersburg), which Greuze would have known from an engraving.
+The broken eggs symbolize the loss of the girl's virginity.